alexandergerber/courses-tsa/chapter2.md

 to estimate $m _t$ and $s _t$ .
 This will run an OLS regression where for each but one month a dummy variable is automatically introduced.

 `@instructions`
-- Estimate trend and seasonality using a linear model.
+- Estimate trend and seasonality of `con_supply2010` using a linear model.
 - Plot the original series together with the fitted values of this model.
 - Save the estimated random component as `con_supply2010_random1`.
 - Plot `con_supply2010_random1`.